View from Ladakh: How do residents of Leh, Kargil feel about decision to scrap J&K special status?

 But in Kargil...

 The demand to transform Buddhist-majority Ladakh into a Union Territory originated from Leh, said Hussain Khalo, president of Ladakh’s press club, who lives in Kargil district.
-However, many residets of Asian-dominated Kargilis felt more affinity with Kashmiris that their new neighbours.
+However, many residents of Kargil felt more affinity with Kashmiris that their new neighbours.

 The divide between Leh and Kargil has always been prominent, even though they are both in Ladakh.